Soil NPK Sensor: Definition, Working Principles, and Applications

 Part II: The working principle of soil NPK sensors

-Soil NPK sensors work mainly through spectral analysis and electrochemical methods.
-They also use ion-selective sensing techniques.
+Soil NPK sensors mainly use light analysis and chemical methods to work.
+They also use special sensing techniques that focus on ions.

 Different nutrients absorb or reflect light in their own ways.
 This happens in the visible, near-infrared, or infrared ranges.
 We can find their amounts using special analysis methods.

-2. Electrochemical: This method uses electrodes to measure ion levels in the soil.
-It checks for ions like nitrogen, phosphorus, and potassium.
-NPK sensors measure nutrient levels by putting an electrode into the soil.
-They use a special reaction for this.
+2. Electrochemical: This method uses electrodes to check ion levels in the soil.
+It looks for ions such as nitrogen, phosphorus, and potassium.
+NPK sensors check nutrient levels by placing an electrode in the soil.
+They use a special process for this.

 3. Ion selective sensing: This method uses special materials or membranes.
 They can attract or push away certain ions.
-This helps measure nutrient levels in the soil.
+This helps check the nutrient levels in the soil.

-Soil NPK sensors compare to a reference solution.
+Soil NPK sensors are compared to a reference solution.
 They create an electrical signal or a chemical reaction.
 This helps them show data about nutrient levels.

 Part III: Applications